FuturesLab/Binvariants/Example/README.md

    ├───── ./1-learn_invs.sh
    │       ├── PROGRAM: the binary name
    │       │
-   │       ├── BIVSHOWMAP: the path to `afl-showmap` of Binvariants' Invariant Learner │       │
+   │       ├── BINVSHOWMAP: the path to `afl-showmap` of Binvariants' Invariant Learner │       │
    │       ├── PROGRAM_PATH: the path to the target binary
    │       │